Article extracted from a workshop & book called:

-The key word here, for positive frustration to work, is 'hope', and if there is no possibility of getting what you want to get, frustration would be truly frustrating and hence the wrong emotion to choose!
+The key word here, for positive frustration to work, is 'hope'.
+If however, there is no possibility of getting what you want to get, frustration would be truly frustrating and hence the wrong emotion to choose!

 THE NEGATIVE FUNCTION of frustration therefore is to feel frustrated when in reality there is no hope left.
 In this instance frustration becomes a victim position.
 You are stuck in frustration - you get what you always get and you don't like it a bit.
 It's time to change!

-It is disappointment and it will stop frustration instantly and free you from your stuck victim position.
+That emotiuon is 'Disappointment', and it will stop frustration instantly and free you from your stuck victim position.